ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 ## $1$ as an Exponent
 Let's start with a few examples so that we can look for patterns.
 We will write the examples in the same format as $3^2=1\cdot3\cdot3=9$.
-This format will make it clearer that when we write out powers, we are multiplying numbers by $1$, not adding them to $0$.
+This format will make it clearer that when we write out powers, we are multiplying numbers together, not adding them.

 $$1^1=1\cdot1=1$$
 $$2^1=1\cdot2=2$$
 $$3^1=1\cdot3=3$$
 $$4^1=1\cdot4=4$$

+Do you see the pattern?
+Any number multiplied by itself $1$ time is just itself!
+We can write this as
+$x^1=1\cdot x$

 ## $0$ as an Exponent